erpc-io/eRPC/apps/consensus/README.md

       * Use multiple eRPC requests to transmit one appendentries request.
       * Increase eRPC's maximum message size.
 This requires straightforward changes to packet header bits and the hugepage allocator.

+## Notes to run
+ * Wait for the leader (machine 0) to get elected before starting the client.
+   Not doing so can cause some weird issues like segfaults.
+Leader change seems to work, but that's not terribly important to our evaluation.

+## Optimization notes
+ * The replicated counter works best with the following options:
+   * All machines are under the same switch
+   * Raft commit `9623f2f` from `anujkaliaiid/raft`
+   * ERpc datapath checks are disabled
+   * ERpc session request window is set to 1
+   * IB/RoCE transport inline size is set to 120.
+This disallows the use of the modded driver that supports only 60-byte inline size.

+## Code/design notes
  * In the common case:
    * The client sends a request containing its global ID to the leader
    * The leader processes one client request at a time.
 It sends `AppendEntries`